Ensuite ideas come pretty high on a must-have list, when it comes to home luxuries.

 14. Make the most of the space with a wet room

 If space is an issue, consider making your ensuite a wet room.
-A wet room allows you to remove any barriers or screens leaving the space more open, both physically and visually.
+Smart wet room ideas allow you to remove any barriers or screens leaving the space more open, both physically and visually.

 15. Stick to soothing textures and shades